-The weather is hotting up and that lush green park nearby is just calling to you – thank goodness it’s picnic season!
+The weather is hotting up and that lovely, open green space nearby is just calling to you – thank goodness it’s picnic season!
 Grab your sunnies, sarnies and salad cream and take a trip to one of these eight National Picnic Week locations.
 They’re close to us and so gorgeous you’ll drop your pop!

 Can it get any more idyllic than this?
 With golden sand dunes and untouched beauty, this award-winning beach is National Picnic Week’s fave!
 There are no facilities here (it’s absolutely pristine), and remember to check the tides or you could be waving goodbye to your lunch…

 Book a stay: YHA Manorbier is only 8.2 miles from Barafundle Bay – that’s just 19 minutes by car!

 Where better to enjoy a picnic than the birthplace of the scouts and guides movement?
 There’s a wealth of wildlife here and it’s one of the few southern English places where red squirrels still survive.
 Drop by the island’s peaceful lagoon for a sandwich with the sandwich terns.

 Book a stay: YHA Swanage is 22 miles away by car, or you could walk there in a couple of hours…

 Follow The Wind in the Willows’ example with a riverside picnic on the banks of the River Avon.
 You can have a go on the boating lake, enjoy stunning countryside walks, ride the miniature railway or just relax with the water lapping by your side.

 Book a stay: YHA Bath is 8 miles away from the riverside, just over half an hour away driving.

 Take your picnic to the rolling sand dunes that back Formby Beach for an amazing sea view.
 Not too far away from the bustle of Liverpool, this little seaside haven has miles of coastal walks to explore.
 There are sweeping National Trust pine woods just waiting to be discovered too.